Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 "Now, let me share what information I have found.
 There are rumors about town... that an esteemed- Nopon merchant is involved in this affair."

 "An esteemed- Nopon- merchant..."
-Who's this Nopon merchant again?
-Heard it back when Vandham mentioned it, on spreading the news of the Aegis.
-And who had he traded with before?
-One came in his head, "**Chairman Bana?!**"
+A Nopon merchant again?
+Vandham mentioned some Nopon were spreading the news about the Aegis, were they the same Nopon?
+Whom had he traded with before?
+One came brightly in his head, "**Chairman Bana?!**"

 "Well, we're currently searching the transaction records.
 If we find anything, we will inform you."